roytang/blog/content/posts/2008/07/gmail-redesigned.md

 ][3] _

-(I&#8217;m not sure if it was necessary to blot out the names of contacts!)
+(I&'m not sure if it was necessary to blot out the names of contacts!)

 _